-Evaluation scheme for the implementation of herd protection measures on Austria’s mountain pastures tested
+Evaluation scheme for herd protection measures on mountain pastures – practical test completed, publication to follow

 This post is also available in: Deutsch Italiano